olemyk/spectrum_virtualize_exporter/README.md

 ------

 ## Current Limitation
-- Node Exporter won't currently work with SVC Controllers, as lsenclosurestats is not giving out information and lsnodecanister is different for some reason..
+- Node Exporter currently dont't work with SVC Controllers, as lsenclosurestats is not giving out information and lsnodecanister is different for some reason..
-- No performance on volume and singel hosts yet.
+- No performance on volume and singel hosts.
+(Missing function on SpecV)
-- Secure traffic,
+- Secure traffic between
-- Need to run 8.4.2 code or later.
+- SpecV 8.4.2 code or later.
+(New restapi interface from 8.4.2)

 ----

 ## Tested on:

- -  FlashSystem 8.4.2.x
+ -  IBM FlashSystem 8.4.2.x
- -  Won't work with SVC Controller, as lsenclosurestats is not working and ls

-  - Won't work on code below: 8.4.0.x
+  - Won't work on SpecV code below: 8.4.0.x
     - 8.4.0.x - don't have the new rest api version rest/v1/x  - they you need change api call to be without v1/ in probe.go
     - 8.1.3.x - don't have the new rest api version rest/v1/x  - they you need change api call to be without v1/ in probe.go
     - 8.1.2.x - getting errors from api calls, 404, 500.  to old code to use time on.